shebang/terraform-azuread-service-principal/README.md

-# Service Principal Terraform Module - FORKED from kumarvna/terraform-azuread-service-principal
+# Service Principal Terraform Module

+*FORKED from kumarvna/terraform-azuread-service-principal*

 Terraform module to create a service principal and assign required built-in roles.
 The outputs from this module, like application_id and password, can be used as an input in other modules.